mauroservienti/milestone.github.io/_posts/please-welcome-model-binding-formatters-to-servicecomposer.md

 }
 ```

 Too many things are happening simultaneously; we first need to rewind the stream, there might have been other handlers that processed the request body, and thus, the stream position is at the end.
 We need to know the request encoding; in the above sample, UTF8 is hardcoded, and it's also crucial to leave the stream open when the read operation completes.
-Finally, we can't assume the content is a json object, parse and use it.
+Finally, we can't assume the content is a JSON object, let alone parse and use it.
 If we don't want to deserialize to a POCO object, we need to deal with the JObject API.

 ## Model binding to the rescue

-Starting with version 1.9.0, ServiceComposer supports ASP.Net model binding.
+Starting with version 1.9.0, ServiceComposer supports ASP.NET model binding.
 Using the above sample, we need to bind two things, the request body and one route value, the ID parameter.
 We first need a model for the request body:

 ```csharp
 class BodyModel